 Your sleeping environment is a physical cause of your sleeping disorder, even if it's not in your body.
-A snoring partner, a room poorly darkened or a busy road nearby are often the culprits of those sleepless nights.
-Invest in a good pair of thick curtains, an eye mask, a white noise machine and some soft earplugs before reaching for over the counter sleeping pills.
+A snoring partner, a room poorly darkened or a busy road nearby is often the culprit of those sleepless nights.
+Invest in a good pair of thick curtains, an eye mask, a white noise machine, and some soft earplugs before reaching for over the counter sleeping pills.

 Post Traumatic Stress Disorder